Semester fee: € 204,30 (further information)

 To prepare for your master's thesis, you will contribute to ongoing research projects, which is an important component of your studies.
 Among others, you can choose from the following areas: Stress, Recovery and Health, Proactivity, Creativity and Informal Learning, Consumer Psychology, Cognitive and Motivational Processes during Learning, and Attitude Change.

 With its focus on the research areas Work and Organizational Psychology, Consumer Psychology, Social Psychology, and Educational Psychology, the Department of Psychology of the University of Mannheim is one of Germany's leading higher education and research institutions for Psychology.

 Numerous national and international rankings, such as the Times Higher Education Subject Ranking or the CHE University Ranking, have confirmed the outstanding quality of this program of study.
 They have also declared the University of Mannheim one of the best universities for studying Psychology in Germany.

-Our master’s students benefit from the good study conditions at our school: They are flexible in compiling their course schedules and can choose their own specializations.
-Our subject-specific academic advising team helps them plan their studies, and our modern infrastructure boasts renovated seminar rooms with good computer equipment and a library with long opening hours.
+Our master’s students benefit from the excellent study conditions at our school: They are flexible in compiling their course schedules and can choose their own specializations.
+Our courses are designed for small groups and cover current topics in research and practice.
+Our modern infrastructure includes recently renovated seminar rooms with good computer equipment and libraries with long opening hours.
 The program managers are happy to provide you with extensive support during your studies.

 Our graduates work as coaches or as advisors in organization development or people development and in Human Resources.
 As such, they are responsible for identifying and combating straining work environments, for example.
 Their master’s degree also allows them to find employment in market research or in the product development departments of advertising agencies.

 If they decide to become a school counselor or an educational psychologist, they support pupils and offer advice to teachers in an educational context.